University of Medicine 2, Yangon: History

 The university was opened initially in Mingaladon in the outskirts of Yangon as Medical College 2, as an affiliated college of Yangon University on 15 July 1963.
 The college became Institute of Medicine 2, an independent university per the University Act of 1964.
 The Institutes of Medicine were transferred to the Ministry of Health from the Ministry of Education on 1 October 1973 and were supervised by the Department of Medical Education.
 The Department of Medical Education is now designated as the Department of Medical Sciences as the production of all categories of human resources for health come under its jurisdiction.
 The institute was moved to the present campus in North Okkalapa on 25 September 1996 and is now situated approximately 12 miles from downtown Yangon.

 In 1963, the 1000-bed Defence Services General Hospital was affiliated as the only teaching hospital of the institute.
 Affiliated hospitals include North Okkalapa General Hospital (since 1970), Insein General Hospital (since 1973), Thingangyun Model Hospital (since 1996), South Okkalapa Maternal and Child Hospital (since 1998), Mawlamyaing General Hospital in Mon State and Pathein General Hospital in Ayeyarwady Division (since 1997), among others.

 In 1997, Field Training Centre for Community Medicine was established in Hlegu Township, which is about 13 miles from the campus and one of the townships of the Yangon Division.

-As for the graduate medical training, although only 50 students were accepted each year initially number of uptakes has been increased gradually over the subsequent years.
-Since the end of the year 2000, the university has been accepting around 500 uptakes every year.
+As for the graduate medical training, although only 50 students were accepted each year initially, the number of admissions has been increased gradually over the subsequent years.
+Since the end of the year 2000, the university has been accepting around 500 students every year.

 Postgraduate studies for master's degrees in Anatomy and Physiology started in 1973.
 Currently, the university has been conducting 6 Diploma courses, 19 Master's degree courses, 26 Doctor of Medical Science courses for clinical disciplines, and 8 Ph.D. courses in Basic Medical Science.